Kim Alaburda, BA

 Dr. Betty Caponera joined the Coalition in 1996 and established the Interpersonal Violence Data Central Repository in 1999.
 As Director, Betty oversees statewide domestic violence and sexual assault data collection from law enforcement and service provider agencies and magistrate and district courts.
 She then distributes the findings in the annual Incidence and Nature of Domestic Violence in New Mexico report and the Sex Crimes in New Mexico report to inform prevention, investigation, prosecution, and treatment initiatives regarding domestic and sexual violence.

 As a researcher on interpersonal violence issues, Betty conducted the Statewide Violence Victimization survey that produced baseline rates of domestic and intimate partner violence, sexual violence, and stalking in New Mexico.
 She also conducted a study of lifetime victimization experiences of women inmates in New Mexico to inform Corrections policies and rehabilitation programming.
+Betty in collaboration with Lisa Meyer (Research Assistant) and Jean Proper, BIA SANE, developed a system to capture SANE victimizations on tribal lands.

 Marcie Davis, MS